a-gubskiy/X.Web.Sitemap/README.md

 # X.Web.Sitemap

-Simple sitemap generator for .NET and .NET Core
+Simple sitemap generator for .NET
 You can download it from nuget.org at http://nuget.org/packages/xsitemap/

 ## Usage example